PyRepair/maniple/training-data/summarize-experiment-v2/keras/25/prompt_response_response_2.md

     return x
 ```

+This corrected function ensures that the input array `x` is explicitly converted to type `float64` to avoid type casting issues during arithmetic operations.
+This should resolve the error encountered in the failing test.

-With this correction, the function should now pass the failing test and satisfy the expected input and output variable information provided.
+With this corrected function, it should pass the failing test case and provide the expected output as described.